-A council's swing voter on an issue such as budgets, or regulations, can strongly influence those decisions.
+A council's swing voter on a regulation or a budget can strongly influence but not dictate those decisions.

 PRCV works to elect a balanced council with moderates and often a centrist.
-But it does not push any rep to please a central majority of voters.
+But it does not motivate any rep to please a central majority of voters.
 Condorcet does.